ligershark/WebOptimizer/README.md

 Default: **true**

+**enableMemoryCache** determines if the `IMemoryCache` is used for caching.
+Can be helpful to disable while in development mode.

+Default: **true**

+**enableDiskCache** determines if the pipeline assets are cached to disk.
+This can speed up application restarts by loading pipline assets from the disk instead of re-executing the pipeline.
+Can be helpful to disable while in development mode.

+Default: **true**

+**cacheDirectory** sets the directory where assets will be stored if `enableDiskCache` is **true**.

+Default: `<ContentRootPath>/obj/WebOptimizerCache`

 **cdnUrl** is an absolute URL that, if present, is automatically adds a prefix to any script, stylesheet or media file on the page.
 A Tag Helper adds the prefix automatically when the Tag Helpers have been registered.
 See how to [register the Tag Helpers here](#tag-helpers).

 For example. if the cdnUrl is set to `"http://my-cdn.com"` then script and link tags will prepend the *cdnUrl* to the references.
 For instance, this script tag: